 Epic Poet Michael Madhusudan Dutt

 Madhusudan radically transformed what was essentially a medieval literature into a one capable of holding its own with any great literature.
 By dint of his genius, he removed the stagnation in Bangla literature both in style and content.
 He was the first to use blank verse in 1860 in the play Padmavati based on a Greek myth.
 This use of blank verse freed Bangla poetry from the limitations of rhymed verse.
-This success prompted Madhusudan to write Tilottamasambhav in blank verse.
-In 1861 Madhusudan wrote what would be his masterpiece: the epic Meghnadbadh Kavya.
-Written in blank verse, this epic was based on the ramayana, but, inspired by Milton's Paradise Lost, Madhusudan transformed the villainous Ravana into a hero.
+This success prompted Madhusudan to write Tilottamasombhov in blank verse.
+In 1861, Madhusudan wrote what would be his masterpiece: the epic Meghnadbodh Kabyo.
+Written in blank verse, this epic was based on the Ramayana, but, inspired by Milton's Paradise Lost, Madhusudan transformed the villainous Rabono into a hero.
 He also forged from Bangla a language capable of describing a heroic battle between gods and demi-gods.
-Meghnadbadh Kavya was Bangla literature's first original epic and gave Madhusudan the status of an epic poet and a permanent place in Bangla literature.
+Meghnadbodh Kabyo was Bangla literature's first original epic and gave Madhusudan the status of an epic poet and a permanent place in Bangla literature.

 Madhusudan was the pioneer of the new 19th century awakening of Bengal.
 With his uncommon talent, he brought about revolutionary changes in Bangla language and literature.
 Drawing profusely on Sanskrit themes for his poems and borrowing from western literature, he set a completely new trend in Bangla literature.